cambusaHQ/core/docs/DATABASE.md

 This command will:
 - Check for any pending migrations that haven't been applied to the database.
 - Run these migrations in order, updating your database schema.
+- Display a list of successfully applied migrations.

+If there are no pending migrations, it will inform you that no migrations need to be run.

+### Notes on Migration Commands

+- **Creating Migrations**: Use this when you want to manually write migration steps.
+- **Generating Migrations**: Use this when you've made changes to your entity models and want to automatically create a migration based on those changes.
+- **Running Migrations**: Always run this command after creating or generating new migrations to apply the changes to your database.

+### Best Practices

+1. Always review generated migrations before applying them to ensure they match your intended changes.
+2. Keep migrations small and focused on specific changes to make them easier to review and revert if necessary.
+3. Test migrations thoroughly in a development environment before applying them to production.
+4. Use descriptive names for your migrations to easily understand what each one does.
+5. Run the `migrations:run` command as part of your deployment process to ensure your database schema is always up to date.